Upon completion, students will receive an American Heart Association BLS Instructor Card.

 - Using feedback as a tool for improvement

-About Our San Diego BLS Instructor Training Course
+About Our San Diego BLS/CPR Instructor Training Course

 Our San Diego BLS Instructor Course is designed to prepare students to teach American Heart Association Instructor-led and blended learning courses.
 The course educates instructor candidates on how to adequately use AHA Instructor teaching materials, ensure that students meet learning objectives, offer student coaching skills, provide an objective skills performance evaluation, and follow AHA Instructor and course policies.